aardvarkpepper/2025-07-09-Lab-1/README.md

 I'd say polymorphism doesn't make things straightforward; good ideation and execution do.
 That said, SubscriptionProduct could be made a new class extending the Product class, super(parameters) could use the defined characteristics of the Product class for SubscriptionProduct including things such as price and SKU, and methods.

+## Challenges

+1. Add a DiscountableProduct interface that includes a method applyDiscount().
+Implement this interface in one of the product classes.

+Done in Product class.

+2. Implement a module to handle sorting products by price or by name.

+Done in utils/sort.ts.

+3. Add a new feature to the inventory system: bulk discounts for physical products over a certain quantity or size.

+Done in models/FinalizedOrder.ts.
+(Properly, quantity is not an inherent quality of a single product, so a 'Inventory' class was created that tracked stocks of items.
+Similarly, aggregate 'size' (assumedly weight) is not an inherent property of a single item.
+A 'FinalizedOrder' class was created to check ordered quantities versus on-hand items, then apply bulk discount if applicable.)

 ## Notes

 Changed package.json from ? to "type": "module".
 Changed tsconfig.json to   "allowImportingTsExtensions": true,  "noEmit": true,

+There was an issue with Typescript and union types.

+type ProductWithQuantity = {product: Product | PhysicalProduct, quantity: number}
+...
+if (orderArray[0].product instanceof PhysicalProduct) ...
+weightReqd -= orderArray[i].product.weight;

+I believe TypeScript considers the last line an error as .weight references PhysicalProduct, but Typescript doesn't evaluate the "if" as a type guard.
+A similar issue occured using .toFixed() on a number in class; for similar reasons (using a union earlier) Typescript considered it potentially a string, so considered .toFixed an error as .toFixed doesn't work on strings.

+I think this probably happens whenever any data type uses a property that's defined on one union type but not other(s).

+weightReqd -= (orderArray[i].product as PhysicalProduct).weight;